HistoryThis section has been translated automatically.

 Premature or delayed onset of puberty (2.1%) Scoliosis (5.2%)

 Gastrointestinal neurofibromas (2.1%)

-Neurofibromatosis von Recklinghausen (NF1) can be diagnosed when 2 or more of the main symptoms are present
+The diagnosis of neurofibromatosis of Recklinghausen (NF1) can be made if 2 or more of the main symptoms are present

 Note(s)This section has been translated automatically.